The Mystery Was Not Another Gospel—It Was the Fullness of Christ Revealed

 The disagreements that arise is over our contextual constructs of the source texts.
 Sadly, the translator often did not translate the context of the source texts accurately into the language that is in use today.

 I have the same sort of problems with the pastor of the church that I go to.
-He has difficulty wrapping his head around the fact that a number in the Hebrew can be plural and as such the number is obtained by adding the two plural numbers together as the text indicates that the actual number being referenced is 2 time the actual literal number in the text.
+He has difficulty wrapping his head around the fact that a number in the Hebrew can be plural and as such the number is obtained by adding the two plural numbers together as the text indicates that the actual number being referenced is 2 times the actual literal number in the text.
 This issue only has relevance within a historical context of the scripture and has little to no bearing on God's salvation plan for the peoples of the earth.

 Now should I badger him over his inability to understand that portion of the Scriptures, particularly when it has little to no bearing on the overall salvation covenant that God is presenting in the scriptures themselves.